solidpearls-code/HapticMouseHover/README.md

 ## Notes

-- This plugin is Windows-only
+- This plugin is Windows-only.
-- Some applications may not work properly due to the use of UIAutomation
+- Some applications may not work properly due to the use of UIAutomation.
-- The polling interval is set to 10ms but can be adjusted according to system performance
+- The polling interval is set to 10ms but can be adjusted according to system performance.

 ## License